fbpx

 PICSI – Physiological Intracytoplasmic Sperm Injection

-PICSI is a technique for selecting sperm to improve sperm selection for conventional ICSI.
+PICSI is a technique used to improve the selection of sperm in comparison to conventional ICSI.

 The technique can offer good results especially where there are issues with the quality of the sperm.